Devnet369/Memogpt/README.md

-# Memogpt
+# Piano
-An nlp based chatbot to generate funny text for your memes
+A Basic piano in HTML,CSS and JS for music lovers